 My Testimony

 For years, I misunderstood the gospel.
-I believed that the death and resurrection of Christ for the forgiveness of sins were sufficient for salvation (1 Corinthians 15:1–4).
-But the good news reveals another foundational truth—the imputed righteousness of God (Romans 1:16–17)—of which I was ignorant (Romans 10:3).
+I believed that the death and resurrection of Christ for the forgiveness of sins was sufficient for salvation (1 Corinthians 15:1–4).
+But the good news reveals another necessary truth—”the righteousness of God” (Romans 1:16–17)—of which I was ignorant (Romans 10:3).

-When I later learned this (2 Timothy 3:7), I embraced Lordship Salvation, which fatally mixes the free gift of salvation (Romans 6:23) with the costly works of discipleship (Luke 14:25–33) and emphasizes fruit or works for assurance rather than Christ alone (Hebrews 12:2).
-As a result, I sought righteousness through works (Romans 10:3).
+Upon learning this (2 Timothy 3:7), I adopted Lordship Salvation.
+This heretical doctrine mixes the free gift of salvation (Romans 6:23) with the costly works of discipleship (Luke 14:25–33) and emphasizes works for assurance rather than Christ (Hebrews 12:2).
+I thus sought righteousness through works (Romans 10:3).

 Even after repenting of Lordship Salvation, I mistakenly believed that the imputed righteousness of Christ gave me a right standing with God and granted me entrance into the kingdom of heaven (Matthew 5:20).
 In doing so, I misrepresented not only the true gospel but also the essence of the Christian life.

-But through the work of the Holy Spirit (John 16:8–11), I finally repented (changed my mind) and submitted to the imputed righteousness of God by grace through faith in Christ—the very purpose of the law (Romans 10:3–4).
+But through the work of the Holy Spirit (John 16:8–11), I finally repented of dead works (Hebrews 6:1) and submitted to the imputed righteousness of God by grace through faith in Christ—the very purpose of the law (Romans 10:3–4).
 Now that I understood the gospel, I was better equipped to represent the Christian life.